Raleesa-Perera/Raleesa-Perera/Readme.md

 <div>

 <h2>👩‍💻 About Me </h2>
-<p>🎓 Computer Science and Engineering Student, University of Moratuwa</p>
+<p>🎓 Computer Science and Engineering Student, University of Moratuwa</br>
-<p>⭐ Passionate about Machine Learning and Web Development</p>
+⭐ Passionate about Machine Learning and Web Development</p>
 </div>

 <h2> :hammer_and_wrench: Languages and Tools :</h2>